lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 - **uFREEZE** (*expr*) - block a part of a genotype to be preserved from transformations
 - **uFLATTEN** (*expr*) - render part of a genotype into a simple declarative score/voice/chord (phenotype)
 ---------
+## GenoMus function catalogue
-## Including a function in the GenoMus catalogue
+### Indexing a new function in the GenoMus function catalogue
 A functions must be included into the JSON GenoMus catalogue following this format:
 ```
 "functionType": {